Debugging Guide for Workspaces

 • Repeat (if the outcome is not different)

-The following highlights example variables that can be utilized with Step 1 of the Test Procedure:
+The following highlights example variables that can be utilised with Step 1 of the Test Procedure:

 Variable Type Example Variable